 I used to think of Goodreads as just another social media account I didn’t need clogging up my life.
-But I have to say that since getting a Goodreads account with my Paperwhite Kindle, I only wish I’d done it sooner!
+But I have to say that since getting a Goodreads account (which I’ve linked to my Kindle, so I can access it from there), I only wish I’d done it sooner!
 I think Goodreads is mostly useful for the “want to read” shelf feature.
 It’s also fun to track what books you’ve read, though.

 The big secret to reading more on the go is always having a book you’ll love lined up for when you finish your current book.
 Anyone else familiar with that long lull after you finish a good book, and nothing else seems to live up?
 Well, now I just consult my Goodreads “want to read” shelf and I always have my next book ready.

 [su_button url=”https://www.goodreads.com/user/show/76177172-sarah-bence” target=”blank” background=”#007b92″ center=”yes” icon=”icon: send-o”]ADD ME ON GOODREADS[/su_button]